zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 # The ZModel Language

-The first thing that ZenStack may strike you surprised is, unlike other Prisma tools, we created a new schema language called *ZModel*.
-It's a superset of the Prisma Schema Language with syntax additions to support other features.
+The first thing that ZenStack may surprise you is that, unlike other Prisma tools, we created a new schema language called *ZModel*.
+It's a superset of the Prisma Schema Language (PSL) with syntax elements to support additional features.
 The `zenstack` CLI takes a ZModel file as input and generates a Prisma Schema file out of it - which in turn can be fed to the standard `prisma` CLI for generating a Prisma Client or migrating the database.

 Why did we invent a new schema language?